Sevada797/bash4hacking/README.md

 ~~Should make this thing more structured + push not useful funcs in /archive (time 2 mkdir it) + add descriptions show up during menu(), mm, yeah defo would be better.
 If you are perfectionist ahh person, just keep an eye on my repo :) defo I'll make it better day by day.~~

-Kinda done, still some funcs now may lack requiremenets, I may fix that also sooner or later
+Kinda done, still some funcs now may lack requiremenets, I may fix that also sooner or later.

 ### Useful?
 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-donate-orange?style=flat&logo=buy-me-a-coffee)](https://buymeacoffee.com/zatikyansed)